Join us for an adventure in flavor!

 • Garnishings – Parsley, olives (you can use black or kalamata), feta cheese, red chili flakes, extra virgin olive oil.

-If you are using dry beans, let them soak overnight submerged in water with a little salt.
-The next day, discard the water and boil them in fresh water till they get soft.
-It would take about 30-40 minutes, depending how fresh they are (beans tend to take more time to cook as they get older, sitting in your pantry).
-Once cooked, drain and set them aside.
+When I’m using dry beans, I let them soak overnight in water with a little salt added.
+The next day, I discard the water and boil them in fresh water until they get soft.
+It usually takes about 30-40 minutes, but it can vary depending on how fresh they are.
+I’ve noticed that older beans tend to take longer to cook, especially if they’ve been sitting in my pantry for a while.
+Once they’re cooked, I drain them and set them aside to use in my Fasolada.

-Today we are using canned cannellini beans for a quicker way to cook Fasolada.
-Believe me when I say, the results are just as good, as we flavor it with some great enhancers.
-You wouldn’t even notice that you whip up this amazing bean soup out of canned beans.
-We just like to make your life a little easier, without compromising the flavors.
-Saying that, just drain the liquids from the canned beans and leave them in a colander till they are ready to go in the pot.
+Today, I’m using canned cannellini beans to speed up the process of making Fasolada.
+Trust me when I say, the results are just as delicious, especially when I add some great flavor enhancers.
+You wouldn’t even realize that this amazing bean soup was made with canned beans.
+I love making things a bit easier without sacrificing flavor.
+So, I simply drain the liquids from the canned beans and leave them in a colander until they’re ready to go into the pot.
+It’s a simple shortcut that still delivers fantastic taste!

 Collage of four steps described below.

-Start by heating the extra virgin olive oil in your soup pot on medium high heat.
-Add in chopped onions, carrots and celery along with sliced garlic and salt and sauté for 3-4 minutes.
-Stir in tomato paste and cook for a minute.
-Add in tomato sauce or crushed tomatoes along with the herbs and spices.
-Combine well then mix in your beans and broth.
-Bring to a low boil and then simmer on low to medium heat for about 30-40 minutes, till the carrots get tender, stirring occasionally.
+I start by heating some extra virgin olive oil in my soup pot over medium-high heat.
+Then, I add chopped onions, carrots, celery, sliced garlic, and salt, and sauté them for about 3-4 minutes.
+Next, I stir in the tomato paste and cook it for another minute.
+After that, I add either tomato sauce or crushed tomatoes, along with the herbs and spices, and combine everything well.
+Once that’s done, I mix in the canned beans and broth.
+I bring it all to a low boil, then reduce the heat and let it simmer for about 30-40 minutes until the carrots are tender, stirring occasionally.

-Now the secret part to make it creamy and velvety.
-Take out about a cupful of beans and mash them in a bowl with a spoon into a paste and stir that back into the pot.
-Your soup will start looking thick and luscious.
+Now for the secret part to make it creamy and velvety.
+I take out about a cupful of beans and mash them in a bowl with a spoon until they form a paste.
+Then, I stir that back into the pot.
+This is where the magic happens.
+My soup starts to look thick and luscious, with a wonderfully creamy texture.
+It’s a simple trick that takes the soup to a whole new level of deliciousness!

 Now the Greeks end their bean soup with plenty of good olive oil.
-We are using good quality extra virgin olive oil.
-Swirl that around in the pot and you end up with velvety mmmlishiousness.
+I am using good quality extra virgin olive oil.
+I swirl that around in the pot and end up with velvety mmmlishiousness.

 A big pot full of this amazing soup.

-1. When ready to serve, make your bowls full with fasolada.
-Top it with a good dose of chopped parsley, olives and feta cheese.
-You can sprinkle a few red chili flakes and drizzle a tad bit more olive oil.
-That’s it.
+1. When it’s time to serve, I fill my bowls with Fasolada.
+Then, I top them with a generous amount of chopped parsley, olives, and feta cheese.
+For a bit of extra flavor and heat, I sprinkle on a few red chili flakes and drizzle a little more olive oil.
+And that’s it!
 It’s ready for that bread dunking.
 Yup, that’s all you might want… nice crusty bread!!
 So addictive and comforting.
 Try my miracle no knead bread, it’s perfect with this one.

 2. If you’re thinking of making a little larger dinner, pair it with some yum salad, like our Israeli couscous salad or Spanish pipirrana, or even our heartier tortellini pasta salad.